lsspkk/finnish-news-tools/translator/example-azure-setup.md

 3. Create a resource group (if you don't have one) az group create \
-      --name finnish-news-translator-rg \
+      --name rg-translator-placeholder \
       --location westeurope
-    Replace `finnish-news-translator-rg` with your preferred name and `westeurope` with your preferred region.
+    Replace `rg-translator-placeholder` with your preferred name and `westeurope` with your preferred region.

 4. Create the Translator resource az cognitiveservices account create \
-      --name finnish-translator \
+      --name translator-placeholder \
-      --resource-group finnish-news-translator-rg \
+      --resource-group rg-translator-placeholder \
       --kind TextTranslation \
       --sku F0 \
       --location westeurope